-Patrick Pichette - Mr. Pichette has been appointed as a member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on October 30, 2013.
+Patrick Pichette - Mr. Pichette was appointed as a member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on October 30, 2013.
 Mr. Pichette is Senior Vice President and Chief Financial Officer at Google Inc. He was at Bell Canada from 2001 to 2008, during which time he held various executive positions including Chief Financial Officer.
 Prior to joining Bell Canada, Mr. Pichette was a partner at McKinsey & Company.
 He earned a bachelor's degree in business administration from Université du Québec à Montréal.
 He also holds a master's degree in philosophy, politics and economics from Oxford University, where he attended as a Rhodes Scholar.
-He is a member of the Audit Committee of the Trudeau Foundation.